PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

-   A snapshot the minimal sequence of SQL statements (with arguments embedded) which will re-create the database from which it was created.
+   A snapshot the minimal sequence of SQL statements (with arguments embedded) which will re-create the database from which it was created [10]_.
    A snapshot can be produced using the ``iterdump`` feature of the Python SQLite3 module.

 #. an event stream